PelionIoT/nanostack-border-router/README.md

 ## Selecting the target platform

-Target platform is the hardware on which the border router runs.
-There are number of target platforms already available for you at the mbed OS 5.
+The target platform is the hardware on which the border router runs.
+There are number of target platforms already available for you in the mbed OS 5.

 If you wish to write your own target, follow the instructions in [Adding target support to mbed OS 5](https://docs.mbed.com/docs/mbed-os-handbook/en/5.3/advanced/porting_guide/).

-Border router requires backhaul and RF drivers to be provided for Nanostack.
-Backhaul is either SLIP or Ethernet.
-Currently there exists ethernet drivers for following backhauls:
+The border router requires backhaul and RF drivers to be provided for Nanostack.
+The backhaul is either SLIP or Ethernet.
+Currently, there are Ethernet drivers for the following backhauls:

 * [K64F Ethernet](https://github.com/ARMmbed/sal-nanostack-driver-k64f-eth)
 * [SLIP driver](https://github.com/ARMmbed/sal-stack-nanostack-slip)